irenstoyanov/CustomORM/README.md

 How to annotate a Java Class properly
 ---
-Here we have an exaple class **Student**, which has some basic fields like id, name, age and it has a field with a class type **School**, which refers to the school the current student attends.
+Here we have an exaple class **Student**, which has some basic fields like id, name, age, and it has a field with a class type **School**, which refers to the school the current student attends.

 ![Java Class](images/JavaClass.png)